Northrop Grumman Space: JWST, SLS Boosters, and SDA

 - Total program cost: ~$10 billion (multi-decade development)

-- Launch: December 25, 2021; science operations began 2022
+- Launch: December 25, 2021; science operations began 2022; passed four years of on-orbit operations in 2026

-Program significance: Proof of Northrop's systems integration capability — demands engineering precision across decades and flawless one-shot launch execution with no servicing possible.
+Program significance: Proof of Northrop's systems integration capability β demands engineering precision across decades and flawless one-shot launch execution with no servicing possible.

 Cygnus Cargo Spacecraft